Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 Nevertheless you should better check!

-After your Outuni dies Occult the tower ASAP and never stop until it blows up.
+After Outunis died Occult the tower ASAP and never stop until it blows up.

-You should sit next to Vindicators nice and close to the Tower for reasons you can find in one of my posts in this thread.
+You should sit next to Vindicators nice and close, zero on the Tower for reasons you can find in one of my posts in this thread.

 In case of jam you re-spool on the tower and cry silently (F).